 As it can be seen, free is a basic utility that displays relevant information in a compressed format.
 It does not offer detailed or real-time information about the running processes.
-As with the CPU, we can use top to obtain realtime information about memory usage focus on, but in this guide we will not go through all the possible options top has.

-Another way to check memory consumption, as well as CPU utilization, is to use top; it is one of the most common ways to start troubleshooting a Linux-based system, because it provides a wealth of information, and, in general, is a good starting point for system troubleshooting.
+As with the CPU, we can use top to obtain realtime information about memory usage top; it is one of the most common ways to start troubleshooting a Linux-based system, because it provides a wealth of information, and, in general, is a good starting point for system troubleshooting.